-Electronic Notification Package for Cohort Default Rate (eCDR) and Loan Record Detail Report Request
+PROPOSED LANGUAGE - COMMON BULLETIN: Electronic Notification Package for Cohort Default Rate (eCDR) and Loan Record Detail Report Request

-The Common Manual has been revised to incorporate provisions of the Final Rules published in the October 29, 2009, Federal Register that outlines the electronic cohort default rate (eCDR) process used by the Department to deliver cohort default rate information to schools.
+The Common Manual has been revised to incorporate provisions of the final rules published in the October 29, 2009, Federal Register that outlines the electronic eCDR process used by the Department to deliver cohort default rate information to schools.
 The eCDR package automatically includes a school's loan record detail report, eliminating the need for a school to request a copy of the report, and the associated 15-day timeline.
-The timeline for submitting a challenge, adjustment, or appeal begins on the sixth business day following the successful transmission date of the eCDR package as posted on the Department's Website, and lasts for 45 days.
-If a school reports a transmission problem within 5 business days following the transmission, and the Department agrees that the problem was not caused by the school, then the timeline for challenge, adjustment, or appeal is extended to account for retransmission of the eCDR notification package once the technical problem is resolved.
-The school's 45-day timeline for submitting a challenge, adjustment, or appeal begins when the school receives the notification package, and all guarantors are notified of the school's new timeline.
-If the school does not notify the Department of a transmission problem within the 5 business days following the transmission date of the eCDR package, the Department does not extend the timeline for submitting a challenge, adjustment, or appeal begins when the school does not notify the Department of a
+The timeline for submitting challenges, adjustments, and appeals begins on the sixth business day following the successful transmission date of the eCDR package as posted on the Department's Website, and lasts for 45 days.
+If a school reports a transmission problem within 5 business days following the transmission, and the Department agrees that the problem was not caused by the school, then the timeline for challenges, adjustments, or appeals will be extended to account for retransmission of the eCDR notification package once the technical problem is resolved.
+The school's 45-day timeline for submitting a challenge, adjustment, or appeal will begin when the school receives the notification package, and all guarantors would be notified of the school's new timeline.
+If the school does not notify the Department of a transmission problem within the 5 business days following the transmission date of the eCDR package, the Department will not extend the timeline for submitting challenges, adjustments, and appeals.

-Revised policy includes clarification that beginning with the FY 2008 official cohort default rate cycle in September 2010, the Department will exclusively transmit CDR notifications to foreign schools electronically through the eCDR process.
+Revised policy includes clarification that beginning with the official FY 2008 cohort default rate cycle in September 2010, the Department will exclusively transmit the CDR notifications to foreign schools electronically through the eCDR process.

-The Manual has also been revised to add a glossary definition for "Electronic Cohort Default Rate (eCDR) Notification Package" that explains that this is the electronic process the Department uses to notify a domestic school of its cohort default rates.
-A glossary definition for "Loan Record Detail Report (LRDR)" has also been added.
-The LRDR is the report that the Department issues to schools that contains the detailed data used to calculate the school's draft and official cohort default rates.
+The Manual is also revised to add a glossary definition for "Electronic Cohort Default Rate (eCDR) Notification Package" that explains that this is the electronic process the Department uses to notify a domestic school of its cohort default rates.
+A glossary definition for "Loan Record Detail Report (LRDR)" is also added.
+The LRDR is the report issued by the Department to schools that contains the detailed data used to calculate the school's draft or official cohort default rates.